 17. Visit an Ice Cave

 For accommodations near this incredible Ice Cave, consider Hotel Javor.
-It’s about a mile away and offers comfortable rooms and free Wi-Fi, air conditioning, a bar/lounge, and a playground.
+It’s about a mile away and offers comfortable rooms, free Wi-Fi, air conditioning, a bar/lounge, and a playground.

 18. Live the Cowboy Lifestyle

-Have you ever wanted to travel through beautiful green landscapes and forests on the back of a horse?
+Have you ever wanted to travel on a horse through beautiful green landscapes and forests?
 Us too!

 Horseback tours are a unique way to explore for beginner and experienced horseback riders.
-Local companies lead you through the park as you take in the scenery, sounds, and sites of this impressive landscape.
+Local companies lead you through the park as you take in this impressive landscape’s scenery, sounds, and sites.

 19. Cast a Line

 Fly fishing in Durmitor National Park is a popular activity.
-Set up along the Tara River, the River Moraca, Black Lake, or Lake Biograd where brook trout, grayling, and Danube salmon are plentiful.
+Set up along the Tara River, Moraca, Black Lake, or Lake Biograd, where brook trout, grayling, and Danube salmon are plentiful.

 20. Try the Local Food

-What’s the point of an epic adventure if you don’t try the local food to go along with it?
+What’s the point of an epic adventure if you don’t try the local food to accompany it?
 None, if you ask us!